-Disabled people represent a third of all Scottish Adults, and half of all adults with household incomes are amongst those on the lowest incomes in Scotland.
+Disabled people represent a third of all Scottish adults, and half of all adults with household incomes are amongst those on the lowest incomes in Scotland.
 Without support in place, the impact of the modification would be to exacerbate already existing income inequalities faced by this group.

-The current support for self-isolation, the Self-Isolation Support Grant, provides some mitigation for this.
-This Grant has always been targeted at those workers on low incomes who cannot work from home, and is currently available to people who are self-isolating, lose income, and earning the equivalent of the real living wage or less.
+The current support for staying at home, the SISG, provides some mitigation for this.
+This grant has always been targeted at those workers on low incomes who cannot work from home, and is currently available to people who stay at home, lose income, and earn the equivalent of the real living wage or less.